Sleeping in Airports

 Locations & Seating

 The seating here is plentiful!
-You’ll find a variety of benches and couches, including some without armrests, particularly in areas inside Security.
+You’ll find a variety of benches and couches, including some without armrests, particularly in areas on the airside.
 Terminal 1 seems to be the most comfortable overall, and overnight sleepers here are corralled to a specific area with benches and carpeting.
-In Terminal 3, you’ll find a number of lie-flat couches.
+In Terminal 3, you’ll find several lie-flat couches.

 Here are good sleep spots that travellers have reported: